SECURITIES AND EXCHANGE COMMISSION

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-Certain statements in this news release are forward-looking, including statements relating to the timing of the return of capital transaction.
+Certain statements in this news release are forward-looking, including statements relating to the return of capital transaction and the anticipated tax treatment for shareholders participating in the transaction and those opting out.
 These forward-looking statements are based on certain assumptions and reflect our companys current expectations.
 As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations, including other factors discussed in materials that Thomson Reuters from time to time files with, or furnishes to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
 There is no assurance that the return of capital transaction will be completed or that other events described in any forward-looking statement will materialize.
 Except as may be required by applicable law, Thomson Reuters disclaims any obligation to update or revise any forward-looking statements.

 Senior Vice President, Corporate Affairs